lseror/outscale-image-factory/docs/buildbot.md

     `<name>` and `<secret>` come from the Outscale account profile.
 They are listed as "Access Keys" in the "Security" section.

+4. Edit `/etc/outscale-factory-master/user.json` and set the marketplace configuration (`baseurl`, `username`, `password`)

-4. The Buildbot configuration requires an authenticated user to trigger builds.
+5. The Buildbot configuration requires an authenticated user to trigger builds.
 Add a user with:

     ```
     htpasswd -d /etc/outscale-factory-master/htpasswd <username>